ivgussoni/DecOre/README.md

 # DecOre
-A clone for MiniClip Ore.
+A clone of  MiniClip Ore.